 The production of these statistics is, however, not straightforward, as the matched sample is relatively small for most countries; for quarterly transitions, quarterly data is pooled and annual averages are used.
 As this still does not result in a sufficiently large sample in many cases, a simple regression based method to estimate transition probabilities is applied to the flow of interest, e.g. unemployment to employment.
 The set of explanatory variables is chosen not depending on an underlying economic model, but instead is driven by the demand for specific breakdowns mentioned above, as well as the availability of data in the LFS, i.e. there is no use made of external sources.
 The relevant advantage of the regression approach is that it allows us to include a function of age into the regression, exploiting the fact that we have a continuous variable at our disposal.
 This makes it possible to "borrow strength" from the distribution of age over the dependent variable.
 From the estimated coefficients of the regression, predicted probabilities are derived.
 Currently, nine tables of breakdowns based on this methodology are published under Eurostat's "experimental statistics" label.
 Figure 5 shows an example of the breakdown by age group for job-to-job transitions, one often requested flow based indicator.
 The figure shows the probability of an individual employed in both the initial and the target quarter, having changed jobs in between (defined as starting a new work contract between the two interviews).
 The figure gives a good impression of the differences between countries with regard to the total predicted probability.
-The probability of an employed individual changing jobs between two quarters in 2015 ranged from almost 6% in Sweden to below 1% in Romania and Greece.
+The probability of an employed individual changing jobs between two quarters in 2020 ranged from 6% in Sweden to just 1% in Greece, Romania and Slovakia.
 However, in all countries the transition probability for employed individuals aged 15-24 was much higher than that of older workers, with the lowest rate found for those aged 55-74.
 This confirmation of a specific pattern for a breakdown for all countries, while overall transition probabilities are so different, shows the need for these as well as further breakdowns.

 Employment and unemployment statistics can be used for a number of different analyses, including macroeconomic (looking at labour as a production factor), productivity or competitiveness studies.
 They can also be used to study a range of social and behavioural aspects related to an individual’s labour market situation, such as the social integration of minorities, employment as a source of household income and unemployment as a risk for poverty or social exclusion.